 Your thoughts create your reality, filter those which may harm you.

 Look deeper.
 Observe without judging.
 In the situation you are inquiring about you may be expected to behave on a higher level than others.
 Trust your own wisdom, no those who surround you.
 Know when it is good to speak and when it is better not to.
 Do not be discouraged by difficult beginnings, help will come.

 This card confirms that your way of perceiving the world is correct.
 You may feel like being caged in structures, superstitions and superficiality.
 You may feel lonely and underestimated.
 Loneliness is often the price of wisdom but remember that wisdom itself has not got a high value if it is not shared.
 Others may learn from you and you from them.

 Education.
 Understanding.
-Enlightement.
+Enlightenment.
 Time to think.
 Communication.
 Mediation.

 If you are single: your loneliness may be caused by the fact that you have not become mature enough for a stable relationship.

 Beware of psychosomatic illnesses and those resulting from stress.
-Migrains.
+Migraines.
 Insomnia.
-Possible misacarriage or premature delivery.
+Possible miscarriage or premature delivery.
 Endangered parts of the body: psyche rather than a particular part of the body.